Search

 2. Vatnajokull National Park

-The largest national park in Iceland, Vatnajokull National Park is home to so many of Iceland’s major attractions that it definitely should not be missed.
+Vatnajokull National Park is the largest national park in Iceland and home to so many of Iceland’s major attractions.
 From hiking Europe’s largest glacier, to the bobbing Jokulsarlon Glacier Lagoon, to the mesmerising Skaftafell Ice Cave, this is where you get a true taste of icy Iceland!
 Aside from the ice region, Vatnajokull National Park is also home to Europe’s most powerful waterfall (the Dettifoss waterfall), the dramatic landscape of the Dyngjujokull Mountain region and the perfect proposal spot of Diamond Beach.

 3. Lake Myvatn

-Like much of Iceland, Lake Myvatn is shrouded in myths and legends.
-The black lava formations surrounding the lake are said to be ‘Dark Cities’, where Satan fell to Earth after being cast out of heaven.
-Certain areas of the lake are perfect for embracing the Icelandic culture of outside bathing, with heated sections warmed up by the earth, acting as a hot spring.
+The lake is shrouded in myths and legends.
+One legend has it that this was where Satan fell to Earth after being cast out of heaven.
+Certain lake areas are perfect for embracing the Icelandic culture of outside bathing, with heated sections warmed up by the earth, acting as a hot spring.

-Lake Myvatn has a tiny town close by called Reykjahlid, which caters for all basic amenities such as petrol/gas, a small supermarket, 1 hotel and a school.
-This is also a great place to set up camp with many small campsites in the area.
+Nearby is Reykjahlid, which caters for all basic amenities such as petrol/gas, a small supermarket, a hotel and a school.
+This is also a great place to set up camp, with many small campsites in the area.

 4. Thingvellir National Park

-This national park is the only UNESCO World Heritage Site on mainland Iceland.
-Literally translated to ‘the fields of parliament’, this is historically where all 17 settlements in Iceland met to agree upon the running the country, effectively making this the world’s longest running, still ongoing parliament.
-The park lies between the North American and Eurasian tectonic plates which move about 2.5 cm every year.
+A UNESCO World Heritage Site, Thingvellir translates to ‘the fields of parliament’; this is historically where all 17 settlements in Iceland met to agree upon the running of the country.
+This makes it the world’s longest-running, still ongoing parliament.
+The park lies between the North American and Eurasian tectonic plates, which move about 2.5 cm every year.
 This has created swelling lava fields, beautiful ravines, a famous gorge perfect for nature treks and one of the best diving places in the world.

 5. Whale Watching